yamcs/yamcs/docs/server-manual/services/instance/replication-master.rst

     The list of streams that will be replicated.
 The replication file will contain multiplexed data from these streams in order in which the data is generated.
 The connected slaves will receive data from all streams but they may filter it out locally.

 maxFileSizeKB (integer)
     Maximum size in KB of the replication file.
-Default 102400 (e.g. the maximum file size will be 100MB).
+Default 102400 (e.g. the maximum file size will be 100 MB).

 fileCloseTimeSec (integer)
     How many seconds to keep a file open after being accessed by a slave.
 Default: 300.

 expirationDays (double)
     How many days to keep the replication files before removing them.
-Default: 7.
+Default: 7

 slaves (list of maps)
-    **Required** if the tcpRole is `client`.
+    **Required** if the ``tcpRole`` is ``client``.
 The list of slaves to connect to.
 Each slave is specified as a host/port and the slave instance name.
-In addition, TLS (encrypted connections) can be specified for each slave individually using the enableTls option.
+In addition, TLS (encrypted connections) can be specified for each slave individually using the ``enableTls`` option.

     The replication master will connect to the replication server on the remote host/port and will send a Wakeup message containing the salve instance name; the replication server will then redirect the connection to the corresponding replication slave if one has registered for the given instance.

 reconnectionIntervalSec (integer)
-    If the tcpRole is `client` this configures how often in seconds the replication master will try to connect to the salve if the connection is broken.
+    If the ``tcpRole`` is ``client`` this configures how often in seconds the replication master will try to connect to the salve if the connection is broken.
 A negative value means that no reconnection will take place.

 timeMsgFreqSec (integer)
     Added in version 5.6.1.
 How often (in seconds) should send the time messages.
 Default: 10